 What has been your favorite theme or motif that you created so far?

-NM: I think the Protostar theme is my favorite, also because it also kind of evolves from the first time you see the Protostar, which is personally one of my favorite scenes in the show.
+Nami Melumad: The Protostar theme is my favorite because it kind of evolves from the first time you see the Protostar, which is personally one of my favorite scenes in the show.
 I get very emotional every time I see it, and I've seen it a million times, but I still get very emotional.
 But that theme, it starts that way, and it will become more Trek-y as the time passes.
-So I really love that one.
+I really love that one.

 You're the first woman to compose the music for a Star Trek series.
 What does that mean to you?

-NM: It's a huge honor, and it's a great responsibility.
-The thing is Star Trek has always been about diversity, right?
+Nami Melumad: It's a huge honor, and it's a great responsibility.
+The thing is, Star Trek has always been about diversity, right?
 Since day one, really.
-So it is kind of surprising it didn't happen before, but I'm glad to bring that change and to be the first woman to go boldly, you know?
+It is kind of surprising it didn't happen before, but I'm glad to bring that change and to be the first woman to go boldly.

 You've collaborated with long-time Trek composer, Michael Giacchino on other projects.
 What advice did he give you as you started leaning into the Trek franchise?

-NM: He did mention that you don't want to overuse the theme.
-Just as a general thing, not just in Star Trek, but the theme kind of needs to be earned by the characters.
+Nami Melumad: He did mention that you don't want to overuse the theme.
+Just as a general thing, not just in Star Trek.
+The theme needs to be earned by the characters.
 If you use it all the time, it's not going to be as effective.
 If you want to hit that goosebumps moment, if you want to have the greatest impact on the audience, you need to choose the right spot for it.
 Whether it's the classic Star Trek theme, or the theme of the show, or whatever it is, it needs to have the right moment for it.

-Generally, his advice is just always go with the story, always follow whatever it is that happens on screen right now, and support that.
-I remember that we worked on American Pickle actually, and he and I wrote something.
-And he was like, "This is great.
+Generally, his advice is “always go with the story,” always follow whatever it is that happens on-screen and support that.
+[When] we worked on American Pickle, he and I wrote something, and he was like, "This is great.
 We could use it in the credits.
-But for this, we need ... " Everything that he ever told me picture wise, it was on point.
+But for this, we need... " Everything that he ever told me picture-wise, it was on point.
 And generally, he's amazing.

-NM: First of all, I got a family, like a new family.
-I know it's kind of cliche to say that, but it's so true.
+Nami Melumad: First of all, I got a family, like a new family.
+It's kind of cliche to say that, but it's so true.
 I feel very close with Kevin and Dan.
-It's just like... just being part of that world is exciting and fun.
+Being part of that world is exciting and fun.
 And it's rewarding on its own, just to be able to bring [something to] this story and to create it.
 It’s so important.
 It's so huge for the filmmakers, but also for me.
 I get to be part of the team that brings a new generation into Star Trek.
-Everything is exciting about it.
-Everything is rewarding.
 I feel very blessed for sure.

-NM: There are so many great moments.
-I don't want to spoil it though.
-My favorite moment, I can't spoil it.
-In episode five, there is something that I really, really love, and I think a lot of Trekkies will also love.
-Episode six also has a lot of stuff the Trekkies will go nuts for, I think.
+Nami Melumad: There are so many great moments.
+My favorite moment, I don't want to spoil it though.
+In Episode Five, there is something that I really, really love, and I think a lot of Trekkies will also love.
+Episode Six also has a lot of stuff the Trekkies will go nuts for.
 There's a lot to look forward to.